magicalpanda/MagicalRecord/Docs/Installing-MagicalRecord.md

 4. Navigate to **Build Phases** and expand the **Link Binary With Libraries** section
 5. Click the **+** and find the version of the MagicalRecord framework appropriate to your target's platform
 6. You should now be able to add `#import <MagicalRecord/MagicalRecord.h>` to any of your target's source files and begin using MagicalRecord!

 > **Note** Please be aware that if you've set Xcode's **Link Frameworks Automatically** to **No** then you may need to add the CoreData.framework to your project on iOS, as UIKit does not include Core Data by default.
 On OS X, Cocoa includes Core Data.

-## Manually from source

-If you don't want to use CocoaPods or use an Xcode subproject, you can add MagicalRecord's source directly to your project.

-1. Add MagicalRecord to your project as a Git submodule

-    ````
-    $ cd MyXcodeProjectFolder
-    $ git submodule add https://github.com/magicalpanda/MagicalRecord.git Vendor/MagicalRecord
-    $ git commit -m "Add MagicalRecord submodule"
-    ````
-2. Drag `Vendor/MagicalRecord/MagicalRecord` into your Xcode project, and ensure that you add it to the targets that you wish to use it with.
-3. You should now be able to add `#import "MagicalRecord.h"` to any of your target's source files and begin using MagicalRecord!

-> **Note** Please be aware that if you've set Xcode's **Link Frameworks Automatically** to **No** then you may need to add the CoreData.framework to your project on iOS, as UIKit does not include Core Data by default.
-On OS X, Cocoa includes Core Data.